NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 import meep as mp
 ```

-Now we can begin specifying each of the simulation objects starting with the computational cell.
+We can begin specifying each of the simulation objects starting with the computational cell.
 We're going to put a source at one end and watch the fields propagate down the waveguide in the *x* direction, so let's use a cell of length 16 &#956;m in the *x* direction to give it some distance to propagate.
 In the *y* direction, we just need enough room so that the boundaries do not affect the waveguide mode; let's give it a size of 8 &#956;m.

 ```py
 cell = mp.Vector3(16, 8, 0)